Customer Journey Optimization is the discipline of looking at marketing holistically.

 — Ensure these highest converting elements are seen by most visitors.
 What’s the point of having great content if buyers don’t discover it?

 — Make sure our top landing pages have super low bounce rates.
-If the visitor bounces they have a 0% chance of converting.
+Once the visitor bounces they have a 0% chance of converting.

 — Shoppers are free to roam.
 Subtly nudge them to use our awareness, interest, desire, and action trail.
 Why?
 For the same reason why things can get lost in translation if a book reader jumps from chapter 1 to chapter 8 to chapter 2 to chapter 4.